Digital Arts and Culture Courses and Electives

 History of film, television, and the internet.
 Focus on economic and aesthetic features of these media and interrelationships among them.
 Models for critiquing each form.

-Stylistic, generic, historical, or theoretical issues in film studies.
+Stylistic, generic, historical, or theoretical issues in film and/or television studies.

-An examination of film and/or television, with attention to the representation of class, gender, race, and nation.
-Subtitles vary.
+An examination of film, television, and/or digital media culture, with attention to class, gender, race, sexuality, nation and the environment.

 Geography